This page was printed on:

 - Setbacks happen.
 Recovery can have its ups and downs.
 There is no timeline for when to expect grief, guilt, new concerns, new questions or old fears to pop up.

 - Speak with your transplant team about when and what activities your child can pursue.
-See Section 2: After the transplant, for details.
+See the After the transplant section for more details.

 Understanding all the new medications, terms, processes and people involved in a transplant can seem overwhelming.
 Learning about these things will help your child live life to the fullest.
 You also will be able to pass along your knowledge.